-Teaching/learning situations will depend on small group discussion techniques and the use of prosected specimens and other teaching media.
+Teaching/learning situations will depend on the use of specific behavioural objectives, small group discussion techniques and the use of prosected specimens and other teaching media.
 Lectures will be held as an introduction to many of the tutorials.
 Course orientation will be functional and directed towards clinical applications.
 Facilities for dissection may be optionally provided.